 - the deceased person's occupation

-To register a death please book an appointment online
+To register a death, you must book an appointment online.

-The following information you are about to submit is intended to ensure that all the appropriate information is collected to complete the death registration.
+The above information you submit is intended to ensure that all the appropriate information is collected to complete the death registration.
 Please complete with accuracy.

 There's no charge for registering a death.